archit0712/Norman-PD-Incident-Data-Visualizer/README.md

-Here's a comprehensive README for the Norman PD Incident Data Visualizer project:

 # Norman PD Incident Data Visualizer

 This project provides a web-based visualization tool for Norman Police Department incident data.
 It allows users to download incident PDFs, process the data, and view various visualizations.